-Within these two distinct verses we have no description of what Phoebe was like.
+Within these two distinct verses we have no description of what St. Phoebe was like.
 We do not know how old she was.
-We do not know if Phoebe was single, married, widowed, or a mother.
 We have no idea if she was poor or wealthy.
 Apparently St. Paul did not think any of these things important in identifying her to other Christians.

 What St. Paul probably did consider most important is the fact that she was a helper to him and many others in the service of the Lord Jesus Christ, and the early church.
 St. Paul addressed her as “our sister” and “a deaconess”.